zombor/eleven40-compass/README.md

 css class.

 The same applies for the row class all the col classes.
 Make sure you use the eleven40-last mixin for the last column, just like in the css class version.

+### Mobile

+Make sure you define a $mobile variable in your sass sheet.

+$mobile = true; will turn on mobile mode for the stylesheet, and $mobile = false; will turn it off.
+This variable must be defined.